 Chalk Hill Artist Residency provides time and space at Warnecke Ranch and Vineyard where artists are valued, thriving, and represent the diverse world in which we live.

-Our mission is to provide dedicated artists of all backgrounds, abilities, and mediums, with live and work space on the Warnecke Ranch and Vineyard located in Sonoma County, California.
+Our mission is to provide dedicated artists of all backgrounds, abilities, and mediums with live and work space on the Warnecke Ranch and Vineyard located in Sonoma County, California.
+The program is interested in established, emerging, and visionary artists.

 Founded in 2010, Chalk Hill Residency is inspired on the vision of the late John Carl Warnecke, internationally renowned architect (1919-2010).
 In 1983, he laid out plans for an art colony on his 280-acre property near the town of Healdsburg, bordering the Russian River.
 He established a 501c3 non-profit and began a master plan for the property to fulfill his vision: that artists could live and work together in what he deemed as the most beautiful place in the world.